 Lightness of being

-Element of Air or Metal, uplifting, opens up creative expression, throat and sacral chakras, relating in a playful way, flexibility with a strong sense of self.
+Wings of Joy is Metal element or the Element of Air, uplifting, opening up creative expression, throat and sacral chakras, relating in a playful way, flexibility with a strong sense of self.

 Following the Sheng cycle of the Wuxing we now must explore the element of Metal, and begin to unlock the controlling cycle of these incredible diagnostic tools.
 As Metal comes out of the Earth; it is only natural to speak of this element next.